romi/4d_plant_analysis/README.md

 ### Registration

 - Unzip the data compressed in to `data/` fold.
-- Run the registration pipeline with: `python3 run_registration_pipeline --type XXX --method YYY`
+- Run the registration pipeline with: `python3 run_registration_pipeline.py --type XXX --method YYY`

     Replace `XXX` by the target type of plant in `arabidopsis`, `tomato`, `maize`.
 If it's not explicitly specified, it's set by default to `tomato`.